Anku5hk/Programmers_guide_to_Python/book.md

 # reverses a list, its inplace so does not return anything
 my_list1.reverse()
 print(my_list1) # [15, 80, 60, 50, 40, 50, 10]
-# sorts a list, inplace
+# sorts a list, also inplace
 my_list1.sort()
 print(my_list1) # [10, 15, 40, 50, 50, 60, 80]
 # returns index of first arrival of given value
 print(my_list1.index(50)) # 3
-# removes value from a list given value
+# removes given value from a list
 my_list1.remove(15)
-# removes value from a list given index, also returns the value
+# removes value given index from a list, also returns the value
 print(my_list1.pop(5)) # 80
 my_list1.clear() # list becomes empty
 print(my_list1) # []